google/differential-privacy/examples/pipelinedp4j/README.md

 from the Maven repository, eliminating the need for the library source files and the Bazel files (`WORKSPACE.bazel`, `.bazelversion` and `BUILD.bazel`).

+NOTE: Currently the version of examples at HEAD does not build with Maven because the examples were migrated to the new version of public API which has not been uploaded to the Maven repository yet.
+It will be uploaded in a few days.
+For now, use the version of examples from commit that preceded the commit when this note was created (use git blame).

 To proceed, ensure Maven is installed on your system.
 If you're using Linux or MacOS, you can install it by running `sudo apt-get install maven` or `brew install maven`, respectively.
 While any Maven version should work, refer to